 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

 |Malware Removal (Windows)||

-Using rogue advertising networks is a common monetization technique; hence, there are thousands of websites like cpmlink[.]net on the Web.
-Ytbmp3.club, youtubetomp3music.com, file-upload.com, myflixer.to, magnetdl.com - are just a few examples of webpages that employ this method to generate revenue.
-It is strongly advised against visiting/using such sites, as that can lead to various severe problems.
-Furthermore, it is possible to use legitimate and safe URL shortening services, e.g. the Google URL Shortener.
+The use of rogue advertising networks is a common monetization technique and, hence, there are thousands of websites similar to cpmlink[.]net on the web - ytbmp3.club, youtubetomp3music.com, file-upload.com, myflixer.to, and magnetdl.com are just some examples of sites that employ this method to generate revenue.

 How did adware install on my computer?

 PUAs are often downloaded/installed together with other products.
 This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".

 By rushing through download/installation of software (e.g. ignoring terms, skipping steps and sections, using "Quick/Express" settings, etc.) many users risk unintentionally allowing bundled content into their devices.
 Intrusive advertisements proliferate PUAs as well.